geekbass/kubing-the-netes/README.md

 # Kubing-the-Netes
 A collection of code to simplify and create many different types of Kuberentes clusters (AKS, EKS, GKE, Konvoy, etc...) as well as anything else helpful such as workload, charts, etc...

+Each type will contain an `example` directory that will inckude working examples that can used  and modified.

 ### AKS

 ### EKS